Doing business in the United Kingdom

 Individuals in redundancy situations.

-Appropriate employee representatives if proposing to dismiss 20 or more people by reason of redundancy at one establishment within a period of 90 days or less.
-There are minimum consultation periods depending on the number of employees affected.
+Appropriate employee representatives if proposing to make 20 or more people redundant within a period of 90 days or less.

 Employees or employee representatives if they might be affected by the transfer of an undertaking.